singh728om/my-app/README.md

 # my-app
-This is basically test version of android application for our pixom
+This is basically test version of android application